-The first trigger that may cause a puppy to have diarrhoea is stress.
-When a puppy first comes to a new home it’s likely they will be stressed.
+When a puppy first comes to a new home, they are likely to be stressed.
 This is because they are in completely new surroundings and do not recognise the people around them.
 Over the first few days of your puppy being home this stress should disappear.

-A puppy with diarrhoea may be struggling to adapt to the new diet you have given them.
-It is important for a puppy to change from puppy to adult food after their first year, but keep in mind this change in diet may cause diarrhoea – which is completely normal.
-Within a few days or so your puppy’s stomach should become used to the new food and the puppy diarrhoea should stop.
-If not you may need to look into trying a new food after paying a visit to your local vet.
+A puppy with diarrhoea may be struggling to adapt to a change in food.
+It’s important for a puppy to change from puppy to adult food after their first year, but keep in mind this change in diet may cause diarrhoea – which is completely normal.
+Within a few days your puppy’s stomach should become used to the new food and the diarrhoea should stop.
+If not, talk to your vet about possibly trying a different food, and always remember to transition to new foods gradually.

-Young puppies can easily catch parasites, which could cause puppy diarrhoea.
+Dog parasites such as worms can also cause diarrhoea.
 Parasites can often be found in unclean conditions, so keep this in mind when choosing a puppy to take home.
-Parasites can also be passed on from mother to child, just one reason why it’s important to see a pup’s mum before you purchase the pup.
-If you suspect a parasite could be the problem causing your pup to suffer from diarrhoea, you should take them to your vet to get them checked out.
+Parasites can also be passed on from mother to child when the puppy is very young, so if you suspect a parasite could be the problem, arrange a visit to the vet.

 When should a puppy with diarrhoea visit the vet?

-Are their stools black and tarry?
-If so this could be the sign of a more serious problem.
-This type of stool becomes present when a pup has the presence of digested blood in their intestines.
-It could also mean that there is some type of internal bleeding going on in their body.
+Are the stools black and tarry?
+If so, this could be the sign of a more serious problem, because it means there is digested blood in the intestines.
+It could mean there is some type of internal bleeding going on in their body.